 In addition, a Task Group may be set up, with the approval of an IALA Committee, to carry out the development work.
 This Task Group may consist of invited experts from within and outside the IALA Committee structure.
 It will not necessarily meet during IALA Committee sessions and may not meet physically, if it is possible to carry out the work by e-mail and/or teleconference.

 A list of the individual Product Specification Developers and Field Managers is maintained by the IALA Secretariat.
+Is this available to Members or the public?
+Where if yes?

 IALA Organisational Chart

-IALA Domains organisation
+IALA Domains organisation Where do I find these people – is there a list of names on the IAlA website?

 Procedure on registering product specifications under development

-In order to prevent several organisations working on similar product specifications it is necessary that these launching projects are known to the community.
-Organizations can check if the development of a product specification is already started and contact the organization regarding the details.
+In order to prevent several organisations working on similar product specifications it is necessary that those launching projects are known to the community.
+Organisations can check if the development of a product specification is already started and contact the organisation regarding the details.
 Then they can decide if this product specification will become a joint effort or co-development, which will save time and costs.

 Appendix 3 of Guideline 1106 On Producing an IALA S-100 Product Specification contains a template which will have to be filled in by the Product Specification Developer and sent to the IALA Field Manager.
 The IALA Field Manager will send the information to the IALA Domain Administrator.
 The Domain Administrator will publish this information within the IALA Domain.